1Which of the following is the correct syntax to declare an integer array of size 10 in C?

 11Which operation is involved in inserting an element into a specific position of an array?

-A.Shifting elements to the left.
+A.Shifting elements to the right.

 C.Swapping the first and last elements.